blogifierdotnet/Blogifier/README.md

 1. Clone or download source code
 2. Run application in Visual Studio or using your code editor
 3. Use admin/Admin@pass1 to log in as admininstrator
+4. Use demo/Demo@pass1 to log in as user

 ## Demo site